Rural utility lines sag to close to the ground following an ice storm. Broken and Shorted Lines Cause Widespread Power Outages

 Cold Weather Kits

-A cold weather kit is a necessity anywhere the temperature falls below 32 degrees.
+A Cold Weather Kit is a necessity anywhere the temperature falls below 32 degrees.
 If it does not include a battery warmer, purchase one separately.
 Cold weather kits may change the oil type or viscosity required.
-Generac’s Extreme Cold Weather kit for their liquid cooled engines require the use of synthetic 5W-30 oil.
+Generac’s Extreme Cold Weather kit for their liquid-cooled engines requires the use of synthetic 5W-30 oil.

 Even if you live in the south where temperatures are usually above freezing, ice storms and other weather events that last just a few days can make engine starts more difficult.
-The cost of a cold weather kit is cheap insurance.
+The cost of a cold weather kit is cheap insurance for your home and family, and your peace of mind.